 - In rare cases, as in patients who are diabetic, the heart attack may not be very painful, and sometimes can even be entirely painless.

 The elderly, diabetics, people on steroids as well as women are less likely to have obvious symptoms like severe chest pain (as often seen in men).
 These are some symptoms they are likely to have:

 - Tightness or pain in the neck, shoulder or upper back

 Heart attack symptoms are not the same for all…

 Not everyone who has a heart attack has the same symptoms.
 Many a time, we also tend to ignore a heart attack thinking it might be mere abdominal discomfort due to gas pains or indigestion.
 If you have more than a few symptoms listed above, then you are likely to be having an attack.
 Get emergency help immediately.

 What to do in case of a heart attack?

-• Rush to a hospital: If you recognise that you or someone around is having a heart attack, get immediate medical help.
+- Rush to a hospital: If you recognize that you or someone around is having a heart attack, get immediate medical help.

-• Give Disprin (Asprin): As soon as you recognise it is an attack, crush a disprin, dissolve it in water and make the person drink it.
+- Give Disprin (Asprin): As soon as you recognize it is an attack, crush a disprin, dissolve it in water and make the person drink it.

 A heart attack is different from a cardiac arrest